IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-events.md

 # Get a Logistics Event

-Each Logistics Event in the Internet of Logistics MUST be accessible via its [Logistics Event URI](#logistics-events-uri) using the HTTP GET method.
+Each Logistics Event MUST be accessible via its [Logistics Event URI](#logistics-events-uri) using the HTTP GET method.
 This enables the Holder of the Logistics Object to manage access on the level of individual Logistics Event (see [Access Control page](./security/access-control.md) for more information).
 If the requester is authorized to access this Logistics Event then the response body MUST include the requested Logistics Event.